Duvet vs. Comforter: What's the Difference?

 The start of a good night's sleep starts with your bedding.
 There is no better feeling than hopping out of a hot (or cold) shower and snuggling up in your warm comforter or duvet.
 We think either is a great option, but it's dependent on what you're looking for.

-Now that you know all the pros and cons, the only thing left to do is buy your new bedding — whether it be a duvet or comforter, good quality sleep is a Miracle.
+Now that you know all the pros and cons, the only thing left to do is buy your new bedding.
+Duvet cover vs comforter: whichever you pick, good quality sleep is a Miracle.